mculep/.jobfolder/README.md

 ## What is jobfolder?

-Jobfolder is an app that helps users that are about to embark on a job hunt.
-This app will keep them organized with their current resumes, cover letters, keep track of the job they've applied to, and create a place to hold all their previous interview questions.
+Jobfolder helps job seekers manage the job search.
+Store resumes, cover letters, and interview questions.
+Receive perfectly timed emails for key moments in the job search.
+Receive pop quizzes on interview questions.
 Job hunting is a job in itself, so being organized and having everything in one place will help users make their job hunt less stressful.

 ### Tools & Tech used: